 - A Winner Is You: Expected in the NES version.
 Incredibly aggravating in Spelunker HD when you've just gone through 100 levels of Platform Hell to get there.

 - The Anime of the Game: Titled Spelunker is a Teacher, it's basically about the hijinks of the titular character as a teacher in a Japanese school.
-Some tropes associated with the anime:

 - Bedsheet Ghost: One of the enemies.